valango/vue-proper/README.md

 Keep [Vue.js](https://vuejs.org/) element attribute definitions aside from component code - like _CSS_ keeps aside the _HTML_ styling stuff.

+**IMPORTANT:** v1.0.0 of this package will be published in the first week of May.
+It will feature new transparent internationalization, cleaner API and hopefully readable documentation.
+Stay tuned! :)

 ## Problem
 [Vue.js](https://vuejs.org/) and awesome [Quasar framework](https://quasar.dev/)
 provide super powerful APIs to control component appearance and behavior.